 Just because you don’t want certain features or capabilities at present, doesn’t mean you won’t require them down the road.

-As your business grows, you may eventually want to create additional micro-sites websites and blogs etc.
+As your business grows, you may eventually want to create new micro-sites, websites, and blogs, etc.

 Thus having a CMS through which you can easily edit multiple websites using the same installation is an indispensable element to include in your wish list.